 Welcome to the Division of Ophthalmology.
 Our pediatric eye specialists care for children with a full range of eye and vision problems, as well as certain problems related to eye movements in adults.
 Strabismus (eye misalignment or abnormal eye movements), amblyopia (lazy eye), and poor visual function are common reasons for children to come to the pediatric ophthalmology clinic at Children's Hospital.

-We also treat children with more uncommon eye conditions such as cataracts, glaucoma, retinopathy of prematurity, droopy eyelids and tearing problems.
+We also treat children with more uncommon eye conditions such as cataracts, glaucoma, retinopathy of prematurity, uveitis, droopy eyelids and tearing problems.
 The Division of Ophthalmology offers special testing not routinely available for children elsewhere, including vision testing for preverbal children, orthoptic evaluation and treatment, adult and pediatric visual field testing, electroretinography (awake or with sedation), visual evoked responses and ultrasonography.
 We offer a full range of diagnostic testing for children with retinal degenerations, inherited retinal disorders and genetic syndromes associated with retinal degeneration.
 Full service pediatric and adult contact lens care is provided within the clinic.

 Our reputation as one of the leading pediatric ophthalmology centers in the United States attracts families from across the country and around the world.
 Our physicians have published books and journal articles on many topics related to pediatric ophthalmology including pediatric eyelid surgery, strabismus, pediatric cataracts, glaucoma and optic nerve disorders.
 In addition to patient care, our doctors are involved in research including studies on retinopathy of prematurity, strabismus, cataracts, eye growth, myopia, amblyopia, and many other related areas.